ReturnsPlannerReturnsPlanner

 What is the Future Value of Investment Calculator?

-The future value of investment calculator is a viral-concept investment comparison engine.
-It allows you to select legendary, historical Indian stock presets (such as Wipro in 1980, Infosys in 1993, HDFC Bank in 1995, or TCS in 2004) and mathematically models how a small starting sum grew into an astronomical fortune.
+The future value of investment calculator estimates how a one-time investment may grow over time.
+It can also model historical Indian stock examples such as Wipro in 1980, Infosys in 1993, HDFC Bank in 1995, or TCS in 2004 to show how long-term compounding worked in specific cases.

 Crucially, it accounts for historical stock splits and bonus share events (which are the true secret to generational wealth creation) and compares their performance against traditional asset classes like Gold, Fixed Deposits (FD), and the Nifty 50 Index.